Do triangles matter? Replicating hypergraph disease dynamics with lower-order interactions: Introduction

 \section{Introduction}

 Spreading processes over a given topology are ubiquitous across many social and physical systems.
-From epidemics to information diffusion, many studies aim to understand the governing rules of spreading processes in social contexts.
-Spanning topics such as disease epidemics \cite{pastor2015epidemic, jalili2017information}.
+From epidemics to information diffusion, many studies aim to understand the governing rules of spreading processes in social contexts \cite{pastor2015epidemic, jalili2017information, ferraz2024contagion, daley1964epidemics}.
 Nevertheless, the influence of the underlying topology on which spreading occurs can sometimes be as important as the mechanistic rules governing the spreading process \cite{iacopini2019simplicial,shirley2005impacts}.
 This consideration is crucial in the study of contagion and epidemics on social networks, where local properties like degree and clustering can mediate non-trivial dynamics such as super-spreader events and endemic states \cite{small2006super,shirley2005impacts}.

-Recent approaches propose the inclusion of interactions along higher-order topologies such as simplices (e.g. triangles, tetrahedrons) to account for social interactions that include more individuals than pairwise interactions.
-The inclusion of higher-order interactions have been shown to promote critical transitions and bistability in epidemics \cite{zhao2024susceptible, lucas2023simplicially, bodo2016sis}.
-However, the importance that they play in altering the overall epidemic trajectory is less clear.
+Recent approaches propose the inclusion of interactions along higher-order topologies such as simplices (e.g. triangles, tetrahedrons) to account for social interactions that include more individuals than pairwise interactions \cite{iacopini2019simplicial, battiston2020networks, battiston2021physics}.
+The inclusion of higher-order interactions have been shown to promote critical transitions and bistability in epidemics \cite{zhao2024susceptible, lucas2023simplicially, bodo2016sis, ferraz2024contagion}.
+However, the importance that they play in altering the overall epidemic trajectory remains an active area of research.
+Current work has also explored the effect of simplicial contagion processes on infection paths on hypergraphs \cite{contreras2024infection}.
+Several analytical methods have also been developed to better understand the governing factors of unique simplicial contagion behaviours such as hysteresis, bistability and reduced epidemic thresholds \cite{kiss2025decoding, zhao2025higher}